 Now we look to an exciting future.
 Through Gateway to the Garden—one of the most ambitious capital projects in our history—we usher in a new era that will transform every visit and embody our mission to create meaningful experiences that inspire a love of plants and a passion to protect them.

-The stunning Jack C. Taylor Visitor Center—the centerpiece of the project—along with new and reimagined indoor and outdoor gardens, a state-of-the-art event center, sustainable technology, and accessible design, will educate, entertain, and engage visitors for years to come.
+The stunning Jack C. Taylor Visitor Center—the centerpiece of the project—opens to the public this August.
+With its new and reimagined indoor and outdoor gardens, a state-of-the-art event center, sustainable technology, and accessible design, the Taylor Visitor Center will educate, entertain, and engage visitors for years to come.

 Gateway To The Garden Timeline

 Bayer Event Center opens and Floral Shows return in the new Emerson Conservatory

 Outdoor plantings in our new and reimagined gardens begin